Virtual School for Children in Care

-Our aim is to enhance the life opportunities for children in care by supporting their education and enabling them to achieve the best they can.
+Our aim is to improve the life opportunities for children in care by supporting their education and helping them to achieve the best they can.

 What is the Virtual School?

-- Listen to the views of children in care and use their feedback to improve our service to them
+- Listen to the views of Children in Care and use their feedback to improve services to them

-- Signpost children to organisations and activities they are interested in as well as providing our own range of after school clubs
+- Signpost children to organisations and activities they are interested in as well as providing a range of after school clubs

-- Celebrate the achievements of children in care
+- Celebrate the educational achievements of Children in Care

-- Provide advice and support to school staff, social workers and professionals
+- Provide advice and support to foster carers, school staff and social workers

 Why do we need a Virtual School?

-At the Virtual School we aim to ensure that our young people:
+At the Virtual School the aim is to ensure that all children and young people in care: